-Coastline has manufactured products for medical device and biotechnology OEM clients for over three decades.
+Coastline has manufactured products for medical device and life science OEM clients for four decades.
 We know what it takes to meet the increasingly demanding quality standards associated with assembly and packaging in the medical device, biotech, life science, and pharmaceutical industries.

 Consistent Quality at Lower Cost

 OEM clients typically find the cost of our medical device manufacturing services to be 30% or more below other contractors or the client's own in-house costs.
 Our clients also know we are fiercely committed to meeting their expectations for product quality, delivery, and service.
 Since Coastline is a nearshore manufacturer, OEM clients may also benefit from lower transportation costs and reduced transit time.

 We operate several Class 8 (Class 100,000) clean rooms within our FDA registered medical device manufacturing facilities.
 Of the total 50,000 square feet of manufacturing space, Coastline has expanded to over 9,000 square feet of cleanroom space.
 All medical production is completed in ISO 13485 standards (ISO 13485:2016).

 - Materials management, warehousing

 - Coastline manages the Customs processing, with ability to release goods landed in the US